ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Famous Mages:
 Alden:
-<li>Surname: Elzach - Alden's Grand Duke has royal lightning, it is purple in color and has not been seen outside of their family.
+<li>Vasso Elzach - Tall boy with stylish blonde hair, deep blue eyes, strong, jaw and a large nose. - Alden (Trees/Witches), Mage(lightning/???), Human, Noble, Obsidian, [Respect, Intelligence, Power], [Charisma, Magic, Sense], Items (Power comes from Royal items they never usually produce a mage.), Spells: [], (Prince of Alden.
+Wants mages to be more influential in the Aldenese army.
+War breaks out.
+Grows power, massing people around him, blames minorities for problems.
+Sets up and funds a puppet opponent to make these minorities appear to be a threat.
+Becomes a general in the army.
+Alden becomes open to attacks from the sea/inside.
+Return to Alden to defend from the sea people.
+Is back in Alden as a prince.) - Alden's Grand Duke has royal lightning, it is purple in color and has not been seen outside of their family.
+<li>Alphonse Elzach -
 <li>Argavereri's Viscount uses a green smoke element, most unusual.
 <li>Baron Mann based at Soldenheim famously uses runes.